rorydick/html-anonymiser/README.md

 **Useful for:**
 * **Wireframing:** Instantly turning a finished website back into a layout template.
-* **Privacy:** Sanitizing HTML pages containing sensitive data before sharing them for debugging or analysis.
+* **Privacy:** Sanitising HTML pages containing sensitive data before sharing them for debugging or analysis.
-* **Design Analysis:** Visualizing the structure and weight of a page without being distracted by the content.
+* **Design Analysis:** Visualising the structure and weight of a page without being distracted by the content.

 ## Features